How to Improve Your Website's Google Ranking in 30 Days

 But here's the good news: for local businesses, the SEO basics are surprisingly straightforward.
 You don't need to become an expert.
 You just need to do a few things consistently over the next 30 days.

-We've broken it down into a week-by-week plan that any business owner can follow, no technical background required.
+Whether you're a plumber, dentist, lawyer, contractor, or restaurant owner, this plan works.
+We've broken it down into a week-by-week guide that any business owner can follow, no technical background required.

 Week 1: Fix the Foundation